 - A return air ticket to your own country, or evidence that you have enough money to buy one.

 - Tuition fee receipt/scholarship evidence – note that you can pay your tuition fees after your application is ‘approved in principle’ or you can supply the receipt at the time you apply for your visa which will reduce processing time.

 Immigration New Zealand

-International students need full health and travel insurance as part of their visa requirements.
+International students need full health and travel insurance as part of their visa requirements for the duration of the visa and it is a requirement under the Code of Practice for your provider to be sure you have insurance for the period of enrolment.
 Most education providers recommend getting insurance through Studentsafe.

 Pack your essentials